KSECRETS picoCTF 2026 Solution

 We have a kubernetes cluster setup and the flag is in the secrets.
 You think you can get it?

-Launch the challenge instance and SSH in.
+Launch the challenge instance and download the kubeconfig from the challenge page.

 bash